Day 2 (20.6km, 897m)

 Heading for the side of the loch it becomes clear where some of the car owners are, and what they are – anglers.
 They keep an eye on me wandering about the area, my head down, weighing up the suitability of patches of land to accommodate a tent.

 On the left-hand side, near the old building and track, are a young chap and an older chap.
 Father and son at a guess.
-Walking down the track, between the car park and the chosen campsite, these two had been scouring the bog and scrub for wood to burn on a fire.
+Walking down the track, between the car park and the chosen campsite, these two had been scouring the bog and scrub for wood to burn.
 Their fire is alight (not such a beaut of a word in this context because in this case it means it is smoking) in the old hearth and chimney of the ruin.

 Above their tents is a tiny hillock, which I return to so as to make sure there are no better pitches elsewhere on the loch.
 The younger chap comes close to me as he heads for the hearth with another scratching of firewood.